edgedb/easy-edgedb/chapter15/index.md

 With a more complex game we could imagine that vampire terrorism is worse in the winter (activity radius = about 150 km), but we won't get into those details.

 With our abstract type done, we will want to have a lot of types `extending` this.
-First we can have `Place` extend it, and that gives it to all the other location types such as `City`, `OtherPlace`, etc.:
+First we can have `Place` extend it, and that gives it to all the other location types such as `City` and `OtherPlace`:

 ```sdl
 abstract type Place extending HasCoffins {